verifalia/verifalia-go-sdk/README.md

 ## Changelog / What's new

+### v1.1

+Released on January 18<sup>th</sup>, 2024

+- Added support for the Verifalia API v2.5.
+- Added support for the `waitTime` parameter during job submissions, through the `SubmissionWaitTime` field of the `SubmissionOptions` struct.
+- Added support for the `waitTime` parameter during job retrieval, through the `RetrievalWaitTime` field of the `RetrievalOptions` struct.
+- Added `GetWithOptions()` function.
+- Added support for the `PollWaitTime` field in `WaitingOptions` struct.
+- Added support for browser's app key authentication through the new `appKeyAuthProvider` struct.
+- Added `GetOverview()` and `GetOverviewWithOptions()` functions.
+- Bumped dependencies.

 ### v1.0

 Released on June 18<sup>th</sup>, 2022

-- First public version of the library, with partial support for the Verifalia API v2.3
+- First public version of the library, with partial support for the Verifalia API v2.3.

 [0]: https://verifalia.com
 [2]: https://verifalia.com/developers#authentication